theory-amsterdam/website-theory-amsterdam/content/authors/dadush/_index.md

 ---

 I am currently a tenured researcher at CWI in the Networks & Optimization group.
 Previously, I was a Simons Postdoctoral Fellow for 2 years at the Courant Institute of Mathematical Sciences at New York University.
 I completed my PhD in 2012 within the ACO (Algorithms, Combinatorics, and Optimization) program at Georgia Tech under Santosh Vempala (Professor of Computer Science).

+My core expertise is in the areas of combinatorial optimization and algorithmic game theory.
+A large part of my research is concerned with the development of efficient algorithms for optimization problems.
+Another part is about studying the impact of strategic behavior in large distributed systems.